 Pension liabilities in respect of Police Officers and police staff whose costs have been recognised in the Chief Constable's Comprehensive Income and Expenditure Statement have been recognised in the Balance Sheet of the Chief Constable.
-As at 31 March 2021 the Chief Constable recognised net pension liabilities of £8,571m.
+As at 31 March 2022 the Chief Constable recognised net pension liabilities of £8,717m.
 Overall statutory arrangements for funding the deficit mean that the financial position of the Group remains healthy.

-The actuarial gain / loss on pension funds in 2020-21 totalled £546.2m and compared to actuarial gains in 2019-20 of £736.1m.
-This is shown in the CIES on page 28.
-The increase in the liability of £748m is due to a reduction in the discount rate for future cashflows and increases in the assumed increases in salaries and in the rate of CPI inflation which will increase the liability for active members of the scheme.
-It should be noted that actuarial gains and losses do change each year as can be seen from the defined benefit pension scheme notes starting on page 49 of the Statement of Accounts.
+The actuarial gain on pension funds in 2021-22 totalled £106.0m and compared to actuarial losses in 2020-21 of £546.2m.
+This is shown in the CIES on page 29.
+The increase in the liability of £146m is due to increases in assumed salaries and in the rate of CPI inflation offset by an increase in the discount rate for future cash flows.
+It should be noted that actuarial gains and losses do change each year as can be seen from the defined benefit pension scheme notes starting on page 45 of the Statement of Accounts.